9 Substitutes for Quinoa Flour

 Going further, you can use it in any recipe that calls for quinoa flour or even replaces up to half of the regular flour with buckwheat flour.

-In addition to that, Buckwheat flour is higher in protein than wheat so it will provide more energy and fewer carbs.
+In addition, Buckwheat flour is higher in protein than wheat, so it provides more energy and fewer carbs.
 You can find buckwheat at most grocery stores or on Amazon for about $4 per pound.

 4. Teff Flour

-Teff flour is one of the substitutes for quinoa flour.
-It has a naturally nutty and earthy flavor that will work well in most recipes.
+Teff flour is a substitute for quinoa flour.
+Its naturally nutty and earthy flavor works well in most recipes.

 Brown rice flour, as discussed above, can also be used as a substitute.
 However, it does not have the same taste profile as teff.